mikeliddle/TunnelTestEnv/Readme.md

 4. WebApp - A docker container serving up a sample web project using the above internally-trusted CA
 5. Unbound - A DNS resolver that will allow requests coming into our server to use the local IP address instead of the public IP address for the specified domain name.
 This uses port 53 on UDP and TCP.
 6. Proxy - A squid proxy listening on port 3128.
+7. Excluded - A server that will be bypassed by the proxy when using a PAC file.

-All these servers are available at the address https://\<hostname\>.\<fqdn\>.
+All these servers are available at the address `https://\<hostname\>.\<fqdn\>`.
 The webApp container will show you your origin IP, which will either be the proxy IP or the Tunnel Gateway IP depending on if you are using the proxy or not.